quixio/quix-docs/docs/get-started/build-cli.md

-# Using the Quix CLI
+# Build a pipeline using Quix CLI

 In previous sections of the documentation you explored using Quix Streams.
 You now continue on your command-line journey by installing the Quix CLI, and then using it to connect with Quix Cloud.
+You create a simple project on the command line, and sync it with your Quix Cloud pipeline view.

 ## Step 1: Install Quix CLI